-According to Souloftherapy, healthy boundaries are the space between you and another person.
+Healthy boundaries are the space between you and another person.
 This can be both emotionally, physically or psychologically.
 Healthy boundaries protect your own needs and identity.

 These boundaries are essential in order to have a good relationship with yourself, but also with the people around you.
-Moreover, they create a mutual feeling of trust and safety and protect you from toxic behavior and codependent behaviour.
+Moreover, they create a mutual feeling of trust and safety and protect you from toxic behavior and codependent behavior.

 If you don’t set healthy boundaries, you might struggle in life.
 A lack of boundaries can result in multiple negative consequences.